+38 (097) 842 08 34

 Concept.
 The starting point of the design

 A concept is a unique idea.
-If it doesn't exist, you go back to the beginning and look for what makes your idea unique and what is your ideology.
-The concept will be reflected in absolutely everything - architecture, interiors, functional structure of the building, the list of additional services and even the work of the staff.
+If it doesn’t exist, you go back to the beginning and look for what makes your idea unique and what is your ideology.
+The concept will be reflected in absolutely everything – architecture, interiors, functional structure of the building, the list of additional services and even the work of the staff.
 It is the most valuable document that the development team, the owner and the management company will refer to in case of any dispute.
+Essentially, a hotel concept is a strategic document that defines what the future hotel project will be like, which target audience it is created for, and which services will form the foundation of the hotel’s operational model.

 The overall concept of the complex can form the general stylistic direction and mood conveyed through the hotel architecture (shapes, materials, colours).

 The context of the location is also important, as the building must blend in well with the environment and the buildings.
 For example, a bright red façade with multi-coloured lighting will be difficult to fit into a neighbourhood with historic buildings.
 And vice versa, if your hotel is located somewhere in the mountains, using natural materials on the facade is a good idea that will help the building blend in well with the natural surroundings.
+When designing countryside hotels and resort complexes, this context becomes especially important, as the architectural project must work in harmony with the natural landscape and take guest leisure scenarios into account.

 On the other hand, the budget is an important factor.
 Because it directly affects what materials and quality you can choose.
 Today, there are many materials and technologies for different budgets.
 But it’s important to remember that even the cheapest facade can be made interesting with good architectural solutions.